 The top women CEOs in America

 Democracy dies in darkness.
-That’s the slogan for The Washington Post, the American newspaper that made history in 1972 when it became the first Fortune 500 company with a woman CEO: Katharine Graham.
-Daughter of The Washington Post publisher, Eugene Meyer, Graham was foisted into the unlikely leadership position after the former CEO—her husband—passed away.
+In 2017, those words became the first slogan for the Washington Post, the American newspaper that made history in 1972 by becoming the first Fortune 500 company to name Katharine Graham as its first woman CEO.
+Daughter of the Post publisher Eugene Meyer, Graham had been foisted into the unlikely leadership position of president and publisher after the former CEO—her husband, Philip Graham—died in 1963.

-Graham was reportedly tongue-tied when the idea of taking over The Washington Post was first suggested to her.
-It must have been a momentary uncertainty, however, as she led The Post for over two decades; a tenure that included presiding over the Watergate Scandal—one of the most significant moments in journalistic history.
+Graham was reportedly tongue-tied when the idea of taking over the Post was first suggested to her.
+However, it must have been a momentary uncertainty as she led the Post for more than two decades, a tenure that included presiding over the Watergate scandal—one of the most significant moments in journalistic history.
 There have been relatively few women CEOs of Fortune 500 companies since; evidence of numerous factors that keep women from breaking through corporate culture's glass ceiling.
-Undeniable, however, is the path of leadership, progress, and resolve that each woman who has become CEO has shown.
+Undeniable, however, is the path of leadership, progress, and resolve each woman who has become a CEO has shown.

-Here are the women who have made the list.
+Here are the top 46 women who have made the list.